Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

   ![Screenshot showing the simulated data](./53.png)

-- To enable the plant staff to monitor and visualize this data in real-time, open the Edge browser, expand InfluxDB in the Favorites Bar and select *AIO - InfluxDB*.
+- To enable the plant staff to monitor and visualize this data in real-time, open the Edge browser, expand InfluxDB in the Favorites Bar, and select *AIO - InfluxDB*.

   ![Screenshot showing opening influx bookmark](./54.png)